 Commercial pilot schools in the USA have structured training courses for obtaining a commercial pilot license and advertise that a full-time student can graduate within 12 months.

 Getting a commercial pilot license within 12 months is doable.
-But multiple circumstances can alter your time on your commercial pilot training.
+However, multiple circumstances can alter your time on your commercial pilot training.

 Your study progress in flight school.